kdmandawe/rtr/README.md

 #### LOOSE COUPLING, OPEN-CLOSED PRINCIPLE

 - Can I add Commands easily?
-- Can I add something like AdvancedToyRobot that does a fancier stuff?
+- Can I add something like AdvancedToyRobot that does some fancier stuff?
 - Will I touch already released codes when I want to modify something or worse introduce bugs?
 - Will someone new to the team understand my code easily and doesn't have to call me to fix something?